-Stephen Armstrong - Chair of Governing Board
+Stephen Armstrong - Chair of Governors

-Martin Howlett - Deputy Chair of Governing Board
+Martin Howlett - Deputy Chair of Governors

 Martin has had 25 years experience in education and 7 years as a Secondary Headteacher.
 Training in Avery Hill College in SE London with a specialism of Design and Technology and second subject as PE, Martin achieved a BEd Hons in Education.
 Since qualifying as a teacher, Martin has gained further qualifications at Diploma, Advanced Diploma and Masters Level in Education Management.
 Martin has also achieved the NPQH.
 Working in challenging secondary schools, Martin was Headteacher in three large schools, two of which he moved out of a Special Measures category.
 He has had experience of moving schools into Academies and also mentored other schools on their improvement.
 Since leaving headship, Martin has successfully built up a Leadership Coaching and Mentoring business which is operating in the United States.

 Martin currently works for the Youth Federation as an Operations Director and also works for Achievement for All (DfE Funded) as an Achievement Coach.
 Martin has been a National Trainer for Early Support and Parental/Carer Engagement Strategies.
 Martin has worked internationally with the Parent/Carer Engagement strategy by supporting the New York City Parental Engagement development for over ten years.
 In the role of Parent/Carer Engagement trainer, Martin has worked with four Local Authorities in the South East to support LA Officers in the implementation of the 2014 Children and Families Act.
 As an Achievement Coach, Martin is responsible for coaching eight challenging secondary schools in England and Wales around the SEND progress agenda.